Published: Thursday, May 04, 2017 @ 1:37 PM

 By: Breaking News Staff

-There many different alerts issued by the National Weather Service to warn the public of their flooding risk.
-Here's how they break down:
+The National Weather Service issues many different alerts to warn the public of their flooding risk.
+Here's how they are broken down:

-Driving through standing or flowing water: Meteorologist McCall Vrydaghs says water may look shallow enough, but water levels can be deceiving, It only takes a few inches of swift moving water to cause a vehicle to float.
+Driving through standing or flowing water: Chief Meteorologist McCall Vrydaghs says water may look shallow enough, but water levels can be deceiving.
+It only takes a few inches of swift moving water to cause a vehicle to float.

 Swimming in creeks: Meteorologist Kirstie Zontini reminds us that creeks and streams fill rapidly during heavy rain and flash flood events.